czbiohub-sf/CRISPRflow/README.md

 ```
 ## Input
 - Fastq files
-- a csv file specifying fastq path for each condition/replication/sublibrary
+- A csv file that maps fastq files to each condition/replication/sublibrary
-- a reference library csv file for each (sub)library
+- A reference library csv file for each (sub)library

 ## Fastq files: naming and path
 naming and path of fastq files are defined in csv files using the following fields.
 Each experiment take one row